sh3bu/sh3bu.github.io/content/posts/Umbrella/index.md

 200      GET      135l      273w     2558c http://10.10.79.214:8080/css/style.css
 ```

-With the credentials I got previously from MYSQL , I was able to login to the site as `claire-r`.
+With the credentials I got previously from MYSQL, I was able to log in to the site as `claire-r`.

 ![header](img/increase-time.png#center)

+# Shell as claire-r on host machine

 The site has the following tip
 > You can also use mathematical expressions, eg. `5+4`

 This made me think if SSTI exists.
-So I entered the following payload`9*10` in order to increase the time spent by 90 minutes & it did!
+So I entered the following payload`9*10` in order to increase the time spent by 90 minutes & it did change from **6 hours** to **7.30 hoours**!

 ![header](img/template-injection.png#center)